gipi/abstruct/DESIGN.md

 ``EI_DATA`` in the ``ELF`` header determines the endianess of the file format for the given ``ELF`` file).

+A Chunk should not have any state necessary: any instance can be recovered only by its raw value.

 ## Dependencies

-Field subclasses automagically resolve attributes set to Dependency
+Field subclasses automagically resolve attributes set to Dependency.

+Since the fields are not static but can change in any way, the dependency **MUST** be resolved at runtime using internally the API by the method ``resolve()``.

 BTW there are fields that have dependencies that should be updated also in inverse

-Probably the best solution is to use a Meta class with dependency explicitely set that passes that to the fields of interest

 For example, the ``ELF`` format has an header that indicates in the field named ``e_shoff`` at what offset the section header table is;